FlavioRenzi/RoboticsProject/README.md

 - Largh
 - Lungh
 - WheelRad

-and to set the initial position:
-- InitialX
-- InitialY
-- InitialTheta
+- CPM

-without having to recompile the code.
+and to set the initial position using the static transformation without having to recompile the code.<br>
+There is also the parameter dimAvg that can be used to define the dimension of the moving average filter on the wheels speeds and if it is not set it default to 1 (filter disabled).

 ## TF tree
 Our tf tree is composed of three transformation frames (world, odom and base_link):